jamesladd/jamesladdcode/_posts/2017-01-30-east-collection.md

 Making this Collection Class generic would not be hard, it is not made generic here so as to be more clear for the reader and immediately runnable.

-The equals method of Permission is an example and doesn't adhere to Java conventions for an equals method.
+The "equals" method of Permission is an example and doesn't adhere to Java conventions for an equals method.

 I have found through following an East Oriented approach that I write less codei / tests, clearer code / test and my logic finds a Class where it belongs rather than being spread across the codebase.